MirasakaDrakon/NetScan-VulnScanner/README.md

 # NetScan-VulnScanner
 NetScan - This is Nmap based utility for Termux/Linux.
 Uses Nmap plugin "vulners" for scanning

+WARNING!
+This tool only for:
+- Legal and authorized use
+- Educational and research purposes
+- Penetration testing with explicit permission

+This project is distributed under the GNU/GPL Open‑Source License.
+You are free to modify, study, and redistribute the code under the same license terms.

 Features:

 +Vulnerablity scan